 24 Roadmap for Third Party Components in Device Life Cycle

-SmartMedic Solution Component: Device and Tablet
+SmartMedic Solution Components: Device and Tablet

-Existing Security Features: Stryker has evaluated third -party components as per the requirement identified and adequate actions have been implemented in the application.
+Existing Security Features: Stryker has evaluated third -party components as per the requirement identified and adequate actions have been implemented in the complete SmartMedic platform.
 Stryker will be evaluating high-risk third-party components periodically and communicate to customers for any updates required during the product lifecycle.

-Recommendation for customer (HDO): Customer is not allowed to access this component.
+Recommendation for customer (HDO): Any information regarding Roadmap for Third Party Components in Device Life Cycle can be requested from Stryker.

 25 Data Storage Confidentiality